KNMF: Adult contemporary: Star, Austin, and Lucy

 On January 4, 2021, KGSR rebranded once more to Lucy 93.3, maintaining the hot AC format.
 The new brand was a nod to Luci Baines Johnson, daughter of former President Lyndon B. Johnson and Lady Bird Johnson, whose family owned the group of stations that would later include KGSR.
 Lucy was positioned as a female counterpart to sister adult hits station KBPA (Bob FM).
 The move marked KGSR's fourth change in branding or format in just shy of a year.

 On August 21, 2021, KGSR added Elvis Duran and the Morning Show.
 Duran was part of the station in the early 1990s (as Top 40/CHR KBTS) as both the station's morning show host and program director.

 Latino 93.3

 On July 12, 2023, at 9:33 am, KGSR shifted to a Spanish-language CHR format focused on bachata, Latin pop, reggaeton, and tropical music as Latino 93.3, reviving a format heard on K274AX/KLZT-HD2 from 2013 to 2021, then briefly again from January to June 2022.

 Vibe 93.3

 On August 30, 2024, KGSR's Spanish CHR format moved to translator K246BD (97.1 FM) and KGSR-HD4 as Latino 97.1, displacing the "Austin City Limits" branding and AAA format, which moved online.
 Concurrently, KGSR flipped to rhythmic adult contemporary, branded as Vibe 93.3.
-In October 2024, the Latino 97.1 subchannel flipped to a mix of Latin pop and English-language adult contemporary in the vein of WMIA-FM; the change was undone in February 2025, with the station reverting to its previous Spanish CHR format.
+In October 2024, the Latino 97.1 subchannel flipped to a mix of Latin pop and English-language adult contemporary in the vein of WMIA-FM; In February 2025, the station reverted to its previous Spanish CHR format.